lvgl/lv_i18n/README.md

     one: One user is logged in
     other: %d users are logged in
 ```
-## Run the compile script to convert the yml files to a C and H file
+## Run compile to convert the yml files to a C and H file

-Once you have the translations in the `yml` files you only need to run the `compile` script to generate a C and H files from the `yml` files.
+Once you have the translations in the `yml` files you only need to run the `compile` to generate a C and H files from the `yml` files.
 No other library will be required to get the translation with `_()` and `_p`.

 Running `compile`:
 ```sh